Cycles and Intractability in a Large Class of Aggregation Rules: Introduction

+The proof reveals that computational complexity arises from the cyclic component in the orthogonal decomposition $\overrightarrow{w}=\overrightarrow{w}_{\emph{cycle}} + \overrightarrow{w}_{\emph{cocycle}}$ of the weighted tournament induced by a profile, in which $\overrightarrow{w}_{\emph{cycle}}$ serves as a measure of underlying tendency towards a cycle of majority preference, while $\overrightarrow{w}_{\emph{cocycle}}$ resists that tendency (see \citealp{Young}; \citealp{Z}).
+Thus majority cycles -- the engines driving both Arrow's impossibility theorem and the Gibbard-Satterthwaite theorem -- also serve as a source of computational complexity in social choice.

+The rest of the paper is organized as follows: Section \ref{Preliminaries} introduces some notation and key concepts, while Section \ref{Decomp} briefly reviews the orthogonal decomposition of a weighted tournament into cyclic and cocyclic components.
+Readers to whom the decomposition is new may wish to read the exposition by \citet{DPZ}, which includes additional diagrams and worked examples, along with proofs that the two components are orthogonal under the standard Euclidean inner product and that the corresponding vector spaces are complements in the Euclidean space of all possible edge-weightings of a tournament (so that the decomposition always exists and is unique).

+Section \ref{MaxCutSection} dissects the relationship between the standard \emph{max cut} problem for (weighted, undirected) graphs, and our version \emph{max }$k$-\emph{OP} for weighted tournaments.
+While standard \emph{max cut} is $\mathit{NP}$-complete for vertex partitions into two or more pieces, the directed version is polynomial-time for partitions into two pieces and also for partitions into more pieces when the cyclic component is zero, aka the \emph{purely acyclic case}.
+For the general case it is $\mathit{NP}$-complete for partitions into $k \geq 3$ pieces.
+Table 1 summarizes these results, which appear as Theorems 1 (two hardness results) and 2 (two easiness results).
+Together, they show that the cyclic component functions as the sole source of intractability in \emph{max }$k$-\emph{OP}; the proofs explicate this critical distinction between partitions into two vs. three pieces.

+We introduce the $(j,k)$-Kemeny rule in Section \ref{jkSection}, and observe that a number of familiar aggregation rules are special cases (see Table 2).
+Calculating outcomes for these rules amounts to optimizing cases of \emph{max }$k$-\emph{OP}; thus we can transfer complexity results from Section \ref{MaxCutSection} to the outcome determination problem for these rules.
+In particular, $j \leq 2$ guarantees that the weighted tournament is purely acyclic ($\overrightarrow{w}_{\emph{cycle}}=\mathbf{0}$) while $k \leq 2$ guarantees that $\overrightarrow{w}_{\emph{cycle}}$ plays no role in the aggregation; neither guarantee applies when $j,k\geq3$.
+However, if the profile \emph{happens} to be purely acyclic, the winner can be computed in polynomial time for any values of $j$ and $k$; for example, the Kemeny voting rule coincides with the Borda count in this scenario.

-Several of the ideas developed here (but not those related to complexity) first appeared in \cite{DPZ}.
-Notions of generalized scoring rule implicit in \cite{Myerson} and explicit in \cite{Zwicker}, \cite{CRX}, \cite{XC}, and \cite{Z2016} also play an important, behind-the-scenes role.
-Hudry has several papers considering complexity issues for special cases of the median procedure, including the case of aggregating weak orders (see \cite{Hudry} and the comments at the start of the proof of Proposition \ref{SocialChoiceApps}).
+Several ideas developed here (but not those related to complexity) first appeared in work by \citet{DPZ}.
+In the concluding Section \ref{Conclusions} we touch on the important, behind-the-scenes role played by notions of generalized scoring rule (implicit in \citealp{Myerson}, and explicit in \citealp{Zwicker}; \citealp{CRX}; \citealp{XC}; \citealp{Z2018}), and on the distinction between the median procedure and the alternative generalization of Kemeny's voting rule used in this paper.
+Hudry has written several papers considering complexity issues for special cases of the median procedure, including the case of aggregating weak orders (see \citealp{Hudry} and comments in Section \ref{Conclusions}).